eleadn/odin-rock-paper-scissor/README.md

 This project is done in the context of the foundation course of [*The Odin Project*](https://www.theodinproject.com/).

-Landing Page consists of a simple rock paper scissor game (in console for now).
+Landing Page consists of a simple rock paper scissor game.